-Or you could glance at the history of humankind through the lens of its wisest protagonists.
-Their story is told in myths and proverbs, weathered over ages.
-It is whispered in the ears of sleeping children, adapted as fairytales and classroom digests, put to music by lyricists and scripts by playwrights.
-These words become part of the background noise: beautiful to hear, satisfying to say, but rarely actually listened to.
+Or you could glance at the history of humankind through the stepping stones of wise protagonists.
+Their stories are told in myths and proverbs, whispered in the ears of sleeping children, lyricised by musicians and scripted by playwrights.
+These stories become part of the background noise: beautiful to hear, satisfying to say, but rarely actually listened to.

 If you do listen to a proverb’s meaning, I find you are struck with remarkably good common sense.
 So here, for your edification:

 A lie travels around the world while truth is putting her boots on (French)

 Truth and oil always come to the surface.
 (Spanish)